 Decreased mobility: Mobility can deteriorate at various stages of cancer treatment.
 Physiotherapists use a combination of exercise and gait re-education (and occasionally provision of mobility aids) to optimise mobility.

 Respiratory distress: Physiotherapists can help to address some respiratory complaints, such as breathlessness and difficulty clearing respiratory secretions through use of breathing control strategies and active exercise.

-Lymphoedema: Physiotherapists provide advice on ways to minimise the risk of developing lymphoedema, and, offer lymphoedema management (self-massage, massage and compression) as necessary.
+Lymphoedema: Physiotherapists provide advice on ways to minimise the risk of developing lymphoedema, and offer lymphoedema management (self-massage, manual lymphatic drainage and compression) as necessary.

 Exercise programmes are based on current best practice guidelines and are tailored to suit individual requirements (e.g. post-treatment guidelines, overall health status and personal exercise preferences).